📬Daily Brief: Wonderlust for life

 Book blurbing is one of authors’ most despised—and stressful—tasks.
 Some compare getting notable endorsements that often adorn covers to “a sorority hazing that never ends.”

 Our best wishes for a productive day.
 Send any news, comments, remotely based alpacas, and newly flavored apples to talk@qz.com.
 Reader support makes Quartz available to all—become a member.
-Today’s Daily Brief was brought to you by Morgan Haefner.
+Today’s Daily Brief was brought to you by Morgan Haefner and Samanth Subramanian.